Goliath was Defeated by David, But What Giants Are YOU Facing?

 A True Glimpse of the Heart

-So how do we best view God’s heart through the life of David?
+How do we best view God’s heart through the life of David?
 Was it written in his poems?
 Displayed in his desire to build the temple?
 Exemplified by his courage, or his material success?
-I think it’s in this passage: [Nathan said, speaking to David in front of his court] “The rich man refrained from taking one of his own sheep or cattle to prepare a meal for the traveler who had come to him.
+I think it’s in this passage: [Nathan told a heart-rending story about a poor man whose prized lamb was stolen by a rich neighbor.
+David became outraged at the injustice as Nathan spoke to him in front of his court] [Nathan said,] “The rich man refrained from taking one of his own sheep or cattle to prepare a meal for the traveler who had come to him.
 Instead, he took the ewe lamb that belonged to the poor man and prepared it for the one who had come to him.”

 When Nathan confronted David about his sin with Bathsheba, he did so by telling David a story about a poor man whose one cherished lamb was taken from him by a rich, selfish man who had many, but chose to steal from the poor man rather than to be content with his own abundance.